 It is also much easier to add a little something to a meal if you’re still peckish, so experimenting with smaller portions is a good one.

 Have you every noticed that the closer you get to the checkout the more sweets and treats you see.
 Supermarkets are well studied in helping you buy food you don’t need or isn’t good for.
 It’s even worse if you shop while hungy.

 Somehow, due to the magic of the internet that allure is quite there online.
 Sitting on a computer, checking the fridge and cupboards it always seems much easier to buy the food you actually need.
-I’m sure this isn’t for everyone, but it sure does work in our house.
+This isn’t for everyone.

 5) Upcycle your scraps